ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

 The CLI is used to partially setup the frontend, to import existing sharings, to expire user access, and to generate and send mails.
-The WebJob serves a similar role running in Azure, but only generates mail and expires user access (both share a common core).
+The WebJob serves a similar role running in Azure, but only generates mail and expires user access (both backends share a common core).

 Before running the CLI (or WebJob), AppSettings inside Bugfree.Spo.ExternalSharingCenter.Cli/App.config must be defined as